eallenOP/gdte/learning-design-plan-1.md

 The aim is to introduce more collaborative, experiential learning into Professional Practice for Information Technology in order to better prepare learners both for future courses in the degree and for high performance as recent graduates in the workforce.

 Objectives:
-1. Give learners hands-on experience working together in teams
+1. Prepare instructions, resources and assessment material for utilizing team projects, in a course schedule.
-2. Use real, industry-standard communication and collaboration tools
+2. Prepare lesson plans to incorporate educational technologies into workflows.
-3. Equip learners with the skills necessary to make decisions and measure their own performance
+3. Develop learning activities and formative assessments with peer assessment and self-assessment elements.
-4. Encourage independent thinking, self-motivation and self-management
+4. Design summative assessments using portfolios.

 #### d.
 Milestones/deliverables
 *Objective 1 deliverables:* a course schedule that includes two or more team projects which allow learners to practice the skills learnt up to that point in a practical context.